ccokee/slck/README.md

-# SLCK
+# slck
-SLCK is sort of a secure execution environment that generates endpoints for any binary under /bin, creting websockets to use with a component for REACT, Vue.js or Angular.
+slkc is sort of a secure execution environment that generates endpoints for any binary under /bin, creting websockets to use with a component for REACT, Vue.js or Angular.